mattyoung101/slingshot/README.md

 # Slingshot - SystemVerilog LSP
 **Slingshot** is a **work in progress** language server for the **SystemVerilog** hardware description language.
-It also supports **Verilog**, which is a strict subset of SystemVerilog.
+It also partially supports Verilog.

 Slingshot is written in Kotlin and runs on a Java 17 compliant JVM or higher.